 Click the links below to read the relevant school policies:

 We follow the Social and Emotional Aspects of Learning (SEAL) scheme of work which was designed to:

 “… develop the underpinning qualities and skills that help promote positive behaviour and effective learning.
 It focuses on five social and emotional aspects of learning: self-awareness, managing feelings, motivation, empathy and social skills.

 The materials help children develop skills such as understanding another’s point of view, working in a group, sticking at things when they get difficult, resolving conflict and managing worries.
-They build on effective work already in place in the many primary schools who pay systematic attention to the social and emotional aspects of learning through whole-school ethos, initiatives such as circle time or buddy schemes, and the taught personal, social and health education (PSHE) and Citizenship curriculum.
+They build on effective work already in place in the many primary schools who pay systematic attention to the social and emotional aspects of learning through whole-school ethos, initiatives such as circle time or buddy schemes, and the taught personal, social health and economic (PSHE) education and Citizenship curriculum.

 The materials are organised into seven themes: New Beginnings, Getting on and falling out, Say no to bullying, Going for goals!, Good to be me, Relationships and Changes.
 Each theme is designed for a whole-school approach and includes a whole-school assembly and suggested follow-up activities in all areas of the curriculum.
-The colour-coded resources are organized at four levels: Foundation Stage, Years 1 and 2, Years 3 and 4, and Years 5 and 6.
-Pupil reference material and photocopiable teacher reference material accompany each theme.”
 (SEAL website).